万维书刊网微信二维码

 4.5.11 Acknowledgments: These may briefly include acknowledgement of assistance from: (i) contributors that do not warrant authorship; (ii) technical help; and (iii) material support.

-Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
+4.6 References: Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
 Superscript numbers should be given before punctuation.
-Any references cited in the manuscript must be given in complete form.
+"Times New Roman"">Any references cited in the abstract must be given in full.
 Unpublished results and personal communications should be avoided in the reference list but may be mentioned in the text.
-If such references are included in the reference list, they should follow the standard reference style of the journal and should include a substitution of the publication date with either "Unpublished results" or "Personal communication".
+If such references are included in the reference list, they should follow the standard reference style of the Journal and should include a substitution of the publication date with either "Unpublished results" or "Personal communication".
 Citation of a reference as "in press" implies that the item has been accepted for publication.

 Reference style: The titles of journals should be abbreviated according to the “List of Journals Indexed” in Index Medicus (www.nlm.nih.gov).
 List all authors, but if the number exceeds 6 give the names of 6 authors followed by et al.